asinghamgoodwin/MonitoringTheFuture/Community_attachment.md

       - Financial crisis
       - Drug use in general going down, but marijuana staying constant
   - Other exposures/predictors to look at:
-      - Broader “society attachment” / faith in institutions (ex. do you think voting matters?)
+      - Broader “society attachment” / faith in institutions (ex. “do you think voting matters?”)
       - Community/society engagement (not just attachment) - things like
         having a job, drivers license, community service
       - Deeper dive into gender differences?